2024-2025 Course Catalog

 Majors are also encouraged to further strengthen their Chinese or Japanese language skills by studying in China or Japan (see Off-Campus Programs) and/or in one of several intensive summer language programs offered in the U.S.

-Senior Experience in East Asian studies
+Senior Experience in East Asian Studies

 EAST 699: Independent Study in East Asian Studies (6 units): Individualized senior-level advanced research under the guidance of an East Asian studies faculty advisor, culminating in the completion of a substantial paper or project derived from previous coursework in the discipline or related fields or field experience.